 - Create questions and answers with interactive feedback

-Configuration of exercises for Linked scenes
+Configuration of exercises with Linked scenes

 Each scene element includes the following editable parameters.